AUSTRALASIAN PALAEONTOLOGICAL MEMOIRS

-The Memoirs series publishes peer-reviewed papers on all aspects of palaeontology and its applications in the earth and biological sciences, including taxonomy, biostratigraphy, vertebrate and invertebrate palaeontology, palaeoichnology, palaeobotany, palynology, palaeobiology, palaeoecology, palaeobiogeography and biogeochemistry among others.
-The Memoir series is designed for longer monographic treatments, but will also consider thematic sets of papers and commonly publishes conference proceedings.
+The Memoirs series publishes peer-reviewed papers on all aspects of palaeontology and its applications in the earth and biological sciences, including taxonomy, biostratigraphy, vertebrate and invertebrate palaeontology, ichnology, palaeobotany, palynology, palaeobiology, palaeoecology, palaeobiogeography and biogeochemistry among others.
+The Memoir series is designed for longer monographic treatments but will also consider thematic sets of papers and commonly publishes conference proceedings.

 Submitting to Australasian Palaeontological Memoirs

 Submit your manuscript, following the instructions to authors for Alcheringa to the Chief Editor.

 The submission of a paper to the Memoirs will be regarded as a contract with AAP that the paper or a substantially similar one has not been submitted for publication elsewhere, nor will be, upon acceptance by the Memoirs.
 Upon publication, the paper and the copyright thereof become the property of AAP unless reserved by the Crown.
 Requests to reproduce material from the Memoirs should be directed to the Chief Editor.